thuongton98/Lexical-Editor/README.md

 ---
 ## Change logs
-`1.1.0` New prop `domMutation` added to `Editor` component which allow to mutate the editor's html DOM with javascript
+`1.1.0` New prop `domMutation` added to `Editor` component which allow to mutate the editor's html DOM with javascript `1.2.0` Expose `ExcalidrawImpl` component and `useExcalidraw` hook to make it possible use it on different place and control how to display Excalidraw editor and then pass its result to editor

 ---